 In 1849, the U.S. government attempted to forge a treaty with tribal leaders, but the meeting ended in conflict and tragedy.
 In the end, seven Navajo were killed, including an influential warrior named Narbona.
 Talks strained between the Indians and the U.S., which had vastly different ways of working out deals, and misunderstandings became a breeding ground for problems.

-In 1864, the Navajo were made to walk 400 miles to an encampment called Bosque Redondo.
+In 1864, the Navajo — men, women, and children of all ages — were made to walk 400 miles to an encampment called Bosque Redondo.
 This trek is known as the Long Walk, and many people died during the 18-day journey.
 There was suffering at Bosque Redondo, as well, and in 1868, a treaty was drafted that allowed for the Indian tribe's return to its homeland.
 The Treaty of Bosque Redondo called for numerous provisions, including an end to the raids that had plagued the Southwest for centuries.

-The Long Walk was the darkest point in Navajo history, but it also united the people in a way they never had been.
+The Long Walk was the darkest point in Navajo history, but it also united the people in a way they had never experienced.
 By 1923, they established a formal governmental body and were working out land lease agreements with companies thirsty for New Mexico oil.
-By 1924, they were being counted among the numbers of U.S. citizens and securing the right to vote.
-Soon the tribe would tackle the international stage.
+By 1924, they were being counted as U.S. citizens and securing the right to vote.